TheJacksonLaboratory/HUSHDataAnalysis/README.md

 **Data**

 This repository stores source code to analyze the electronic health records on ~15,000 patients that visited University of North Carolina for asthma patient.
+It can be packaged into a Jar to run on commandline.
 The raw dataset contains 8 separate tables that stores patient information, provider information, lab tests, medications, diagnosis etc. The raw data is not stored here for privacy reasons.

 **Goal**